Learn How to Make a Fitted Sheet

 Measure the width, length, and depth of the mattress.

-Multiply the depth by two, add the width, and then add six inches, which allows three inches to tuck under the mattress on each side.
+Multiply the depth by two, add the width, and then add 6", which allows 3" to tuck under the mattress on each side.

-Multiply the depth by two, add the length, and then add six inches for wrapping under.Continue to 3 of 8 below.
+Multiply the depth by two, add the length, and then add 6" to tuck under the head and foot of the mattress.

 Cut Out the Corners

 Cut the fabric to the dimensions you need for your sheet.
 Use a rotary cutter, ruler, and mat for accurate cutting.
 If you are using standard 45"-wide fabric, cut pieces to the length needed, then sew together along the length.
 You may want to add pieces to each side of one center piece to avoid having a center seam.
 Make sure to finish the seams so they won't fray and open up with repeated washing.

 Add the depth of the mattress to the 3" allowed for tucking under each side.
 Cut a square this size from each corner of the fabric.

 With right sides together, pin and sew the two edges together at the corners.
 This is called a boxed corner.

 Finish the seam with a zig-zag stitch or a serger.
 Alternately, you can sew a french seam for a beautiful finish.